 Impacted wisdom teeth classifications

 Bony and tissue impaction isn’t the only method to classify impacted wisdom teeth.
-There are four types of impacted wisdom teeth classifications involving the positioning of the tooth.
+Four types of impacted wisdom teeth classifications involve the positioning of the tooth.
 The type of impaction is vital for the surgeon to analyze on the panoramic x-ray before surgery.

 Mesial impaction – Mesial impaction is the most common type.
 It occurs when your wisdom tooth is angled toward the front of your mouth (midline).

 Distal impaction – Distal impaction is the rarest type; it happens when your wisdom tooth is angled toward the back of your mouth.

 Vertical impaction – Vertical impaction is when your wisdom tooth is in the correct position for eruption, but it’s still trapped beneath your gums.
 Often, the wisdom tooth will get stuck under the anatomical crown of the second molar.